Carrville is a Fairtrade church

 As part of our church mission we support and raise money for local and international good causes.
 Listed here are some of the charities we currently support or have done in the last few years.

-During 2019 Marie Curie was the charity we chose to support through a variety of fundraising activities.
+Some years we have chosen a charity to support through a variety of fundraising activities – Marie Curie was the chosen charity in 2019.
 It provides care and support through terminal illnesses.
 Marie Curie help individuals and anyone affected by a terminal diagnosis to achieve the best quality of life, and to support individuals to keep their independence and dignity for as long as possible.

 This charity is an international Christian development organisation, transforming and empowering the lives of people affected by leprosy in around 30 countries across the world.
 Their goal is to eradicate the causes and consequences of this disease.
 They are motivated by God’s love and concern for people affected by leprosy, and address the physical, social, economic and spiritual needs of individuals and their communities.
 All their services are provided regardless of religion or ethnicity, promoting equality and social justice.